madhu4you/testcase/karma/README.md

+#What is Karma?

+1. *Karma* is a JavaScript test runner created by *Angular JS* team.
+2. *Karma* provides helpful tools thaat make it easier to us to call our Jasmine tests whilst we are writing code.
+3. *Karma* is a JavaScript command line tool that can be used to spawn a web browser which loads your applicaiton's scource code and executes your tests
+4. *Karma* can be configured to run aganist various Browsers
+5. *Karma* is executed on the command line and will display the results of your tesrs on the command line once the have run in the browser.
+6. *Karma* is a NodeJS applicaiton, and should be installed through npm

 # Karma Configuration
 ###### Navigate to your working directory in your terminal or command prompt and follow the below instructions.